ArtemChandragupta/NixFlake/README.md

 In _environment_ folder there is a place to store all environment specific things - Hyprland and terminal decorations, waybar design.

+I use SDDM for login, but i am not happy with it.It is beautyful, but quiet unstable and uses a lot of CPU power for nothing, creating terrible fan noise on startup.
+For avoiding this I also have tuigreeter.

 [My custom SDDM theme](https://github.com/ArtemChandragupta/SDDM-hello)

 ```red